What can I get from the State?

 The State Pension is a foundation for your income in retirement, so it's worth knowing how much you stand to get.
 The amount of State Pension people get varies.

-In 2013-2014, the full basic State Pension for a single person is £110.15 a week - that's just over £5,725 a year.
-On top of this, you may also get an additional State Pension, but this depends on your personal situation.
+In 2013-2014, the full basic State Pension for a single person is £110.15 a week - which is over £5,725 a year.
+You may also get an additional State Pension on top of this, but this depends on your personal circumstances.

 You may build up more State Pension if you: